UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ![DATA3]({{ '/assets/images/32/data3.png' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}

-In Deep3DBox, the loss function also uses the following criterion:
+In Deep3dBox, the loss function also uses the following criterion:

 ![DATA3]({{ '/assets/images/32/data5.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}

 # Models

 ## Viewpoints and Keypoints

-The paper "3D Bounding Box Estimation Using Deep Learning and Geomtry" underscores the significances of pose estimation as it provides some critial information about the object's orientation and position, by understanding the object's pose, we can preceisely determine its locaition, orientation relative to the observer.
-Another related work on pose estimation in particualr is mainly introduced by the paper "Viewpoins and Keypoints", it mainly characterizes the problem of pose estimation for rigid objects by separating it into two tasks - determining the viewpoint to capture the coarse overall pose, and predicting keypoints to capture the finer local details of the object's configuration.
-It presents convolutional neural network (CNN) based architectures to address both these tasks in two different settings.
+The paper "3d Bounding Box Estimation Using Deep Learning and Geometry" underscores the significances of pose estimation as it provides some critical information about the object's orientation and position, by understanding the object's pose, we can precisely determine its location, orientation relative to the observer.
+Another related work on pose estimation in particular is mainly introduced by the paper "Viewpoints and Keypoints", it mainly characterizes the problem of pose estimation for rigid objects by separating it into two tasks - determining the viewpoint to capture the coarse overall pose, and predicting keypoints to capture the finer local details of the object's configuration.
+It presents convolution neural network (CNN) based architectures to address both these tasks in two different settings.
 The first is a constrained setting where the bounding boxes around objects are provided, while the second is a more challenging detection setting where the goal is to simultaneously detect objects and estimate their pose correctly.

 ![kv1]({{ '/assets/images/32/kv1.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}

 ### Method
 #### 1. Viewpoint Prediction
-The authors formulate viewpoint prediction as a classification problem where the goal is to predict the three Euler angles (azimuth, elevation, and cyclorotation) corresponding to the object instance's orientation.
+The authors formulate viewpoint prediction as a classification problem where the goal is to predict the three Euler angles (azimuth, elevation, and cyclo-rotation) corresponding to the object instance's orientation.
 This is treated as a multi-class classification problem, where the potential angles is divided into bins, and a CNN is trained to classify each instance into one of these bins for each of the three angle types.
 The CNN architecture used is based on popular ImageNet models like AlexNet and VGGNet back in 2015, where they then applied transfer learning with the final layers reformulated for this multi-class angle classification task.

-The key idea is that the hierarchical convolutional layers can implicitly capture and aggregate local visual evidence across the image to predict these global orientation angles in an end-to-end fashion, without having to explicitly model part appearances or spatial relationships.
+The key idea is that the hierarchical convolution layers can implicitly capture and aggregate local visual evidence across the image to predict these global orientation angles in an end-to-end fashion, without having to explicitly model part appearances or spatial relationships.

 #### 2. Keypoint Prediction
-##### 2.1 Multiscale Convolutional Response Maps
+##### 2.1 Multi-scale Convolutional Response Maps
 For predicting keypoints like the positions of wheels, headlights etc., the authors propose modeling the local appearance of these parts using a fully convolutional CNN architecture.
 The network is trained such that the output feature maps correspond to spatial log-likelihood maps for the different keypoint locations.
 Specifically, the CNN contains convolutional layers borrowed from standard ImageNet architectures (follow similar approach as viewpoint prediction), followed by a final convolutional layer whose channels correspond one-to-one to the different keypoints being predicted across all object categories.
 During training, the target outputs are constructed as Gaussian response maps centered at the annotated keypoint locations.

 To benefit from reasoning at multiple scales, the authors train two parallel CNNs - one at a higher 384x384 resolution capturing finer details, and another at a lower 192x192 resolution capturing some more context around each part.